ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 `50% of 2 * 16 cores * 2.1 GHz = 33.6 GHz available`

-Since there will be other workloads present on the ESXi servers, for example, VMware vCenter Server, VMware NSX Controller, VMware NSX Edge, using these resources we cannot satisfy the third requirement, because we need 33.6 GHz of CPU and 32 GB RAM for the two BIG-IP VMs.
+There will be other workloads present on the ESXi servers, for example, VMware vCenter Server, VMware NSX® Controller™, and VMware NSX Edge™.
+Because we are using these resources, we cannot satisfy the third requirement because we need 33.6 GHz of CPU and 32 GB RAM for the two BIG-IP VMs.

-In this case, the F5 BIG-IP installation might fail, unless at least one ESXi server is added to the environment and vShpere HA failover reservations are updated appropriately to ensure that there are enough resources for two BIG-IP VE VMs.
+In this case, the F5 BIG-IP installation might fail, unless at least one ESXi server is added to the environment and vSphere HA failover reservations are updated appropriately to ensure that there are enough resources for two BIG-IP VE VMs.
 If additional resources are needed to run the F5 BIG-IP service, you can add more ESXi servers before installing F5 BIG-IP.

 ## Considerations when you delete F5 BIG-IP
 {: #f5_considerations-remove}